SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/LexicalStructure.md

 After the first character,
 digits and combining Unicode characters are also allowed.

-Treat identifiers that begin with an underscore as internal, even if their declaration has the `public` access-level modifier.
+Treat identifiers that begin with an underscore, subscripts whose first argument label begins with an underscore, and initializers whose first argument label begins with an underscore, as internal, even if their declaration has the `public` access-level modifier.
 This convention lets framework authors mark part of an API that clients must not interact with or depend on,